Canon SX720 vs Olympus PEN-F

 |Olympus E-M5 II||Y||stereo||mono||Y||-||micro||2.0||Y||-||-|

 It is notable that the PEN-F has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The SX720 does not feature such an accessory-socket.

-The PEN-F is a recent model that features in the current product line-up of Olympus.
-In contrast, the SX720 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the SX720 was succeeded by the Canon SX730.
+Both the SX720 and the PEN-F have been discontinued, but can regularly be found used on eBay.
+The SX720 was replaced by the Canon SX730, while the PEN-F does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what conclusions can be drawn?
 Is the Canon SX720 better than the Olympus PEN-F or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon PowerShot SX720 HS: